 Centers for Disease Control and Prevention (CDC).
 Preventing Falls Among Older Adults

 The National Center for Injury Prevention and Control (NCIPC) serves as the Injury Center for the Centers for Disease Control and Prevention (CDC).
 Their Preventing Falls Among Older Adults website section includes fact sheets, graphs, podcasts and brochures about falls and fall prevention for older adults.

 Fall Prevention Center of Excellence

 The Fall Prevention Center of Excellence is the home of a California Fall Prevention Initiative.
 The Center provides information to both consumers and professionals on various topics relating to falls and fall prevention.
-This site includes a “virtual resources table,” and collection of educational materials and tools.

 National Center for Patient Safety 2004 Falls Toolkit